akashdeep-portfolio/Apple-Retails-Sales-Analysis-1Million-Rows---Advanced-SQL/README.md

 ## Project Overview

-This project is designed to showcase advanced SQL querying techniques through the analysis of over 1 million rows of Apple retail sales data.
-The dataset includes information about products, stores, sales transactions, and warranty claims across various Apple retail locations globally.
-By tackling a variety of questions, from basic to complex, you'll demonstrate your ability to write sophisticated SQL queries that extract valuable insights from large datasets.
+This project showcases advanced SQL querying techniques by analyzing over 1 million rows of Apple retail sales data, including products, stores, transactions, and warranty claims.
+It focuses on query optimization, trend analysis, and business insights using window functions, joins, and performance tuning.
+The project demonstrates the ability to work with large-scale datasets and extract real-world business insights.

-The project is ideal for data analysts looking to enhance their SQL skills by working with a large-scale dataset and solving real-world business questions.

 ## Entity Relationship Diagram (ERD)